ysmiura/ifcc/README.md

 ## Radiology NLI Dataset

-NOTE: We are working to make the radiology NLI dataset publicly available.
+The Radiology NLI dataset (RadNLI) is available at [a corresponding PhysioNet project](https://doi.org/10.13026/mmab-c762).

 ## Prerequisites
 * A Linux OS (tested on Ubuntu 16.04)